 The school actively promotes enrichment activities; however this may have an impact on curriculum access.
 Any integration or inclusion programme is explained fully to parents and pupils with regard to the curriculum impact and parental permission is sought before a programme is embarked upon.
 Disapplication from the National curriculum will only be sought in very exceptional circumstances.

-For further information about the school curriculum, please contact the Subject Leader via the school office.
+For further information about the school curriculum, please contact the Subject Leader via the school office who will direct you to the key academic personnel.